rigvova/mle_sim/README.md

 # Karpov.Courses MLE Simulator

-This repo contains my solutions to the problems in the course.
+This repo contains my solutions to the problems in the demo course.